How to Turn On Administrator Protection Using Windows Security in Windows 11

 What is Administrator Protection?

-When you install software or change important settings, Windows asks for your permission.
-Administrator Protection makes these permission requests more secure and easier to understand.
-It shows color-coded warnings and clearer information.
+Whenever you install software or tweak important settings, Windows asks for your OK.
+Administrator Protection makes these permission requests more secure and easier to grasp.
+It uses color-coded warnings and clearer information to help you out.

 Why use it?
 Because it helps you see exactly what an app is trying to do before you allow it.

 What happens when enabled?
-You’ll see colorful and clear prompts whenever an app tries to make big changes to your computer.
+Once Administrator Protection is on, you’ll see colorful, clear prompts whenever an app tries to make significant changes to your system.

-Good news: You can turn this feature on or off yourself through the Windows Security app.
+Good news: You can turn this feature on or off anytime through the Windows Security app.
 You don’t need to ask an IT expert!

 Steps to Enable Administrator Protection